 - The tax cost to the employee depends on their tax rate.
 For example, for a car with a list price of £20,000 and a rate of 30% (based on emissions), the benefit in kind would be £6,000 (£20,000 @ 30%).
 The income tax charge would be £1,200 for a basic rate taxpayer (£6,000 @ 20%) or £2,400 for a higher rate taxpayer (£6,000 @ 40%).

-- The rates applied to each CO2 band have increased every tax year.
-It is currently the government’s intention to continue that trend to persuade businesses to buy more fuel-efficient cars.
+- It is currently the government’s intention to continue that trend to increase the rates applied to each CO2 band from 2025/26 onwards to pursuade businesses to buy more fuel-efficient cars.